-An LPN is a person who has earned a nursing diploma from an accredited LPN nursing program or technical college, passed the National Council Licensure Examination for Practical Nurses (NCLEX-PN) administered by the National Council of State Boards of Nursing (NCSBN), and who has fulfilled the licensing requirements mandated by their state’s nursing commission.
+An LPN is a person who has earned a nursing degree or certificate from an accredited LPN nursing program or technical college, passed the National Council Licensure Examination for Practical Nurses (NCLEX-PN) administered by the National Council of State Boards of Nursing (NCSBN), and who has fulfilled the licensing requirements mandated by their state’s nursing commission.

 LPNs work under the supervision of a RN or physician.
 Becoming an LPN takes less time than a RN and many LPNs return to school to become RNs.